Winter outdoor play for early years and primary – 11 ideas

 2. Leaf collecting

 Dry leaves are the starting point for all kinds of activities, including art projects and nature studies.
+Leaf collecting is a great outdoor play idea that engages children in the beauty of nature.
 Kids love running around collecting as many different leaves as they can find and comparing the colours and textures.
 You could invite them to find other bits like conkers and acorns too.

 3. Print making